selfup/filenamefinder/README.md

 Can search for multiple keywords in file names.

-Pipe friendly so you can grep or xargs all day.
+Output is pipe friendly, so you can grep or xargs all day.

 ### Install

 ```
-go get github.com/selfup/filenamefinder
-go install github.com/selfup/filenamefinder
+go install github.com/selfup/filenamefinder@latest
 ```

 ### Use